First Year 1st Semester Pathways

 - Explore clubs and organizations on campus and join one that interests you.
 These groups provide countless opportunities to develop the skills and accomplishments that will strengthen your resume—and you’ll have fun.

-- Use your dedicated Fulton Schools Career Center (FSCC) and ASU’s Career and Professional Development Services (CPDS), as well as find company visits and internship postings on Handshake.
+- Use your dedicated Fulton Schools Career Center and ASU’s Career Services, as well as find company visits and internship postings on Handshake.

 - Seek out opportunities through student organizations, academic coursework or study abroad that help you get prepared for a global workplace.

 - Read websites and other business publications to increase your industry knowledge.
 Employers expect engineers to have a solid understanding of basic business concepts and the earlier you start, the easier it is.